Be a Pollinator Pal

 - Plant flowers and shrubs to create a green corridor connecting with your neighbour's plantings or natural areas.
 Even plants in pots on balconies and decks will work.

-- Provide nesting sites - bare soil, rotting wood, stacked rocks, even bee houses - and water to encourage pollinators to move into your yard.
+- Provide nesting sites such as bare soil, rotting wood, stacked rocks, even water, to encourage pollinators to move into your yard.

 - Reduce or eliminate pesticides and herbicides.
 If you must use them, spray pesticides at night when pollinators are less active.